 Custodial credit risk - deposits.
 Custodial credit risk is the risk that in the event of a bank failure, JEDO's deposits may not be returned to it.
-State statutes require JEDO's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka.
-All deposits were legally secured at December 31, 2019.
+State statutes require JEDO's deposits infinancial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka.
+All deposits were legally secured at December 31, 2020 by a repo sweet account.

-Note 3 - Economic Development Program
+Note 4 - Economic Development Program

 JEDO has entered into an agreement with the Growth Organization of Topeka/Shawnee County, Inc., (GO Topeka), a non-profit Kansas Corporation to provide services in support of JEDO economic development program (the program) designed to expand employment, strengthen the tax base and diversify and strengthen the City and County economy.
 Under the agreement, JEDO will annually provide Go Topeka \$5,000,000 to carry out the program.
 Upon written notification, either party may terminate the agreement.
 Should the agreement be terminated, any cash or real property under the program shall revert back to JEDO.
-On May 10, 2017, the agreement was again amended to extend the terms through December 31, 2020.
+On May 10, 2017, the agreement was amended to extend the terms through December 31, 2020.
+The agreement was again amended on December 19, 2019, which extended the term of the agreement for three years, to renew automatically for a new three-year term each year, unless terminated by 180 day notice.

-Note 4 - New Markets Tax Credits
+Note 5 - New Markets Tax Credits

-In June 2018, JEDO participated in a New Markets Tax Credits (NMTC) financing for the benefit of ETLC.
+In June 2018, JEDO participated in a New Markets Tax Credits (NMTC) financing for the benefit of East Topeka Learning Center, (ETLC).
 JEDO conveyed the Menninger Army Reserve property to ETLC, which is a non-profit affiliate of GO Topeka specifically created to own and cause the operation of the facility in support of GO Topeka's mission for the property.
 JEDO also agreed to serve as leverage lender for the NMTC financing.